dgreif/ring/homebridge/README.md

 Walk through the setup pages and when you are done, you should see several devices related to the camera:

   * Camera Feed
+    * Shows a snapshot from the camera while viewing the room in Home
+    * (**NEW**) Shows a live feed from the camera if you click on it.
+This still has some kinks to work out, like lack of sound and only staying active for about 30 seconds.
+I will be tweaking live feeds over the coming weeks.
   * Motion Sensor
     * Can be hidden with `hideCameraMotionSensor`
  * Light (if camera is equipped)